 - 5. Perpetual Inventory system and system of store verification: Perpetual Inventory aims at devising the system of records by which the receipts and issues of material stores may be recorded immediately at the time of each transaction and the balance may be brought out so as to show the up-to-date position.
 This system is operated by: - i.
 Reconciliation of stock bin cards and stores ledger accounts - ii.
 Physical stock verification which is of two types: - a) Periodic stock verification & - b) continuous stock verification i.
-Records are updated ii.Materials are within Minimum and Maximum Limits iii.Purchases are requisitioned at appropriate time iv.Facilitates preparation of interim P & L Account and Balance Sheet.
+Records are updated ii.Materials are within Minimum and Maximum Limits iii.Purchases are requisitioned at appropriate time iv.Facilitates preparation of interim P & L Account and vi.A system of internal check remains in operation all the time.